gchq/stroom-docs/HOWTOs/General/RawSourceTracking.md

 Link every Event back to the Raw log
 ==

-Stroom v6 introduced a new feature (_stroom:source()_) to allow a translation developer to obtain positional details of the source file that is currently being processed.
+Stroom v6.1 introduced a new feature (_stroom:source()_) to allow a translation developer to obtain positional details of the source file that is currently being processed.
 Using the positional information it is possible to tag Events with sufficient details to link back to the Raw source.

 ## Assumptions
-1. You have a working pipeline that processes events into Events.
+1. You have a working pipeline that processes logs into Events.
 2. Events are indexed
 3. You have a Dashboard uses a Search Extraction pipeline.